Luke Bayer: Theatre

 Bayer has performed in a number of professional theatre productions.
-He appeared in the European Premiere of Yank!
+He appeared in the European premiere of Yank!
 The Musical at the Hope Mill Theatre Manchester in early 2017.

-Following on from his success in Jamie, he appeared in hit new musical Fiver, written by Alex James Ellison & Tom Lees.
+He appeared in the musical Fiver.
 He won a West End Wilma Award for his role in the show.
-A Cast Album of the show has since been recorded and released during the COVID-19 pandemic, featuring Bayer.
-Bayer also appeared alongside Millie O'Connell in the revival of Soho Cinders at the Charing Cross Theatre, playing the role of Robbie.
-Bayer recorded and released his Debut single 'See You' written by Elliot Clay, which features in the new musical Millennials.
+A cast album of the show has since been recorded and released during the COVID-19 pandemic, featuring Bayer.

+At the start of 2023, Luke returned once more to the Hope Mill Theatre in Manchester to perform in the European Premiere of the Broadway Musical Head over Heels (musical) in the lead role of Musidorus.

+On 10 June 2025, Bayer joined the West End Cast of Titanique as Jack Dawson.